-An attachment disorder is a mood or behavioral disorder that affects the ability to form and maintain relationships.
+An attachment disorder is a behavioral disorder that affects the ability to form and maintain relationships.
 Attachment disorders are common in children but can occur in adults.

 These disorders typically develop in childhood.
 They can result when a child is unable to have a consistent emotional connection with a parent or primary caregiver.